-31. Nuisance caused by act or omission outside local area.-If a nuisance under this Ordinance, within or affecting any part of a local area, appears to be wholly or partly caused by some act or default committed or taking place outside such local area, the Local Public Health Authority may take or cause to be taken against any default any proceedings in relation to nuisance authorized by this Ordinance in the like cases and with the like incidents and consequences as if the act or place wholly within such local area:
+31. Nuisance caused by act or omission outside local area.-If a nuisance under this Ordinance, within or affecting any part of a local area, appears to be wholly or partly caused by some act or default committed or taking place outside such local area, the Local Public Health Authority may take or cause to be taken against any person in respect of such act or default any proceedings in relation to nuisance authorized by this Ordinance in the like cases and with the like incidents and consequences as if the act or default were committed or took place wholly within such local area:

-Provided that Local Public Health Authority having jurisdiction over the area where the nuisance occurs shall be informed of the action and in the event of any dispute between Local Public Health Authorities, the matter shall be referred to the District Public Health Authority for their decision which shall be binding on all the Local Public Health Authorities and Local Self Government Institutions concerned.
+Provided that Local Public Health Authority having jurisdiction over the area where the nuisance occurs shall be informed of the action and in the event of any dispute between Local Public Health Authorities, the matter shall be referred to the District Public Health Authority. for their decision which shall be binding on all the Local Public Health Authorities and Local Self Government Institutions concerned.